narsimha-khedkar/Solar_Prediction/README.md

 You now have cloned all of the code artifacts of our project.
 Next we need to assign the PythonAPI Visual Studio project the Anaconda Environment we created earlier.

+If you ran into issues while cloning, make sure that you have installed git and have been granted access to the repo.
+Please contact barnhouset09@gmail.com requesting for access.
+If git wasn't installed, make sure to have restarted your computer after installation.

 #

 #